eea/eionet.transfer/README.md

 mvn.bat install
 ```

 This will create a `target` subdirectory, build the code, run the tests and put a WAR file in target.
 You can then deploy this file to Tomcat.
-It contains an embedded database with demo data.
+It contains an embedded database.